bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 - When a function gets to a `return` statement, it returns immediately without carrying out the remaining statements in the function
 - A function always returns a `value` or if unspecified, it returns `undefined`
-- “If the function was invoked with the `new` prefix (used when creating a new object so it must return an object) and the `return` value is not an object, then `this` (the new object) is returned instead.”
+- “If the function was invoked with the `new` prefix (used when creating a new object so it must return an object) and the `return` value is not an object, then `this` (the new object) is returned instead. "

 ### Exceptions